30 Security Awareness Training Topics For 2025

 • What should you do if you receive phishing?
 Report the email to your IT or Security team for analysis.

 • How can you spot phishing attacks?
-Look out for spoofed sender addresses, urgent subjects, requests for personal information or a request to perform an action.
+Look out for spoofed sender addresses, urgent subjects, requests for personal information, or requests to take action.

 Tip: Couple phishing simulations with phishing awareness training to reinforce education from this training topic!